whbrewer/spc/README.md

       `> ./spc install https://github.com/whbrewer/fmendel-spc-linux/archive/master.zip`

+## Updating SPC

-* To update SPC: if you got the code using "git clone https://github.com/whbrewer/spc.git" you can just do "git pull" within the spc directory.
+To update SPC: if you got the code using "git clone https://github.com/whbrewer/spc.git" you can just do "git pull" within the spc directory.
 Before starting, also make sure to run "./spc migrate" to migrate the new changes to the database.

+Note that cloning the latest version of the repo may result in an unstable.
+So, it is better to download one of the releases (click on "Branch: master" and then click "Tags" and select one of the releases).

-* For more information, see user's manual in the docs/ folder
+For more information, see user's manual in the docs/ folder

 ## Docker

-* To start a docker SPC instance:
+To start a docker SPC instance:

       - Either use the published image